Waterloo Bridge (1940 film): Plot

 After Britain's declaration of war in World War II, army colonel Roy Cronin is driven to London's Waterloo station on his way to France, and briefly alights on Waterloo Bridge to reminisce about events that occurred during World War I when he met Myra Lester, whom he had planned to marry.
 While Roy gazes at a good-luck charm, a billiken that she had given him, the story unfolds.

 Roy, a captain in the Rendleshire Fusiliers on his way to the front, and Myra, a ballerina, serendipitously meet crossing Waterloo Bridge during an air raid, striking up an immediate rapport while taking shelter.
 Myra invites Roy to attend that evening's ballet performance and an enamored Roy ignores an obligatory dinner with his colonel.
 Roy sends a note to Myra to join him after the performance, but the note is intercepted by the mistress of the ballet troupe, the tyrannical Madame Olga, who forbids Myra from having any relationship with Roy.
 Despite the admonition, they meet at a romantic night spot.
 Roy has to travel to the front immediately and proposes marriage, but wartime circumstances prevent them from marrying immediately.
 Roy assures Myra that his family will look after her while he is away.
 Madame Olga learns of Myra's disobedience and dismisses her from the troupe along with fellow dancer Kitty when she scolds Olga for spoiling Myra's happiness.

 The young women share a small flat.
 Unable to find work, they soon become penniless.
 Roy's mother Lady Margaret Cronin and Myra arrange to meet for an introduction.
 Awaiting Lady Margaret's belated arrival at a tearoom, Myra scans a newspaper and faints after finding Roy listed among the war dead.
 Shocked and bewildered, Myra is offered a tall brandy by the receptionist to help bring her around.
 Sitting alone, Myra swallows a large amount of brandy just as Lady Margaret appears.
 Unable to disclose the dreadful news, Myra's banal and incoherent conversation is unsettling to her prospective mother-in-law, who withdraws without seeking further explanation.
 Myra faints again and falls ill with grief.

 The two young ladies’ economic situation becomes dire.
 To cover their expenses, her flatmate Kitty becomes a streetwalker.
-Myra believed that Kitty was working as a stage performer but then learns what her friend has done.
-Feeling that she has alienated Lady Margaret and having no desire to live, the heartbroken Myra joins her friend Kitty and resorts to prostitution as well.
+Myra had believed that Kitty was working as a stage performer, but then learns what her friend has done for them both.
+Feeling that she has alienated Lady Margaret and having no desire to live, the heartbroken and guilt-stricken Myra joins her friend Kitty and resorts to prostitution as well.
 A year passes.